Gary Lineker: Tottenham Hotspur

 Manchester United manager Alex Ferguson attempted to sign Lineker to partner his ex-Barcelona teammate Mark Hughes in attack, but Lineker instead signed for Tottenham Hotspur in July 1989 for £1.1 million.
 Over three seasons, he scored 67 goals in 105 league games and won the FA Cup while playing for the club.
 He finished as top scorer in the First Division in the 1989–90 season, scoring 24 goals as Spurs finished third.

-He finally collected an English trophy when he won the 1991 FA Cup Final with Spurs, who beat Nottingham Forest 2–1.
+Lineker finally collected an English trophy when he won the 1991 FA Cup final with Spurs, who beat Nottingham Forest 2–1.
 This was despite Lineker having a goal controversially disallowed for offside and also having a penalty saved by goalkeeper Mark Crossley.
 Lineker had contributed to Tottenham's run to the final.
 In the semi-final he scored twice in a 3–1 win over North London rivals Arsenal.

-He was the top division's second-highest goalscorer in 1991–92 with 28 goals from 35 games, behind Ian Wright, who scored 29 times in 42 games.
+Lineker was the top division's second-highest goalscorer in 1991–92 with 28 goals from 35 games, behind Ian Wright, who scored 29 times in 42 games.
 Despite Lineker's personal performance, Tottenham finished this final pre-Premier League season in 15th place.
 His last goal in English football came on the last day of the season in a 3–1 defeat to Manchester United at Old Trafford.

 Nagoya Grampus Eight

 In November 1991, Lineker accepted an offer of a two-year contract from J1 League club Nagoya Grampus Eight.
 The transfer fee paid to Tottenham Hotspur was £2 million.
 He officially joined Nagoya Grampus Eight after playing his final game for Spurs on 2 May 1992, when he scored the consolation goal in a 3–1 defeat by Manchester United on the last day of the season.
 Shortly before accepting the offer from Nagoya Grampus Eight, Tottenham had rejected an offer from ambitious Second Division club Blackburn Rovers, who had recently been taken over by steel baron Jack Walker.

-Having scored 9 goals in 23 appearances over two injury impacted seasons for Nagoya Grampus Eight, he announced his retirement from playing in September 1994.
+Having scored nine goals in 23 appearances over two injury-impacted seasons for Nagoya Grampus Eight, he announced his retirement from playing in September 1994.
 The English national media had previously reported that he would be returning to England to complete his playing career at Middlesbrough or Southampton.